A day in the life of a Speech Pathologist

 I have the afternoon to catch up in the office.
-I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my client who requires mealtime support.
-I return calls to clients and spend some time with our administration team sorting out my appointments for the next school term.
+I complete my notes for the days’ appointments, catch up on emails, then complete the referrals for my customer who requires mealtime support.
+I return calls to customers and spend some time with our administration team sorting out my appointments for the next school term.
 Usually, I’ll spend the afternoon trying to prepare for the next day, but as today was such a busy day, I didn’t get the chance.

 Speech Pathology is a wonderfully varied role that allows you to care for people with a variety of challenges in a variety of settings.
 It calls on your skills to communicate, be creative, resourceful, friendly and caring.
 You also need to be organised and capable of problem-solving on the fly!
 Every day is a learning curve, but with a supportive team and consistent professional development opportunities, it is the most rewarding job out there!

 Our speech pathology services are available to people of all ages who have Autism Spectrum Disorder, intellectual, neurological and physical disabilities, as well as developmental delays.